ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE*: The "minimal" RHEL install does not include bind-utils, which is the RPM that contains the `nslookup` command.
 If you are using a minimal RHEL image, then you need to install bind-utils if you want to use `nslookup`.  (`yum -y install bind-utils`)

-- For each VM in the cluster, edit `/etc/hosts` and add and entry for each VM in the cluster.
+- For each VM in the cluster, edit `/etc/hosts` and add an entry for each VM in the cluster.

 In some circumstances you can edit `/etc/hosts` once on the boot-master and then `scp` the hosts file to the other members of the cluster.
 This expedient is only feasible if the all VMs in the cluster are freshly deployed VMs and they all have the same content in `/etc/hosts` when they are initially deployed, e.g., the default content.

 ## Check the file system sizing

 The file system size minimum requirements are described in the ICP v2.1 Knowledge Center section, ![Hardware requirements and recommendations](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/supported_system_config/hardware_reqs.html)(See Table 3).
 The "important" note following the table suggests mounting `/var/lib/etcd`, `/var/lib/registry` and `/opt/ibm/cfc` on separate paths associated with larger disks.

+*NOTE*: Do not use `/opt/ibm/cfc` as a file system mount point.
+The ICP uninstall has a step that deletes the `/opt/ibm/cfc` directory.
+If that directory is a mount point for a file system, the delete operation will fail.
+Use either `/opt` or `/opt/ibm` as the mount point for the file system.

+*TDB*: What mount point should be used for `/var/lib/etcd`, `/var/lib/registry` and the other ICP related content in `/var/lib`?
+(The safe thing to do is mount the file system at `/var` or `/var/lib`.)

 The file system requirements as described in the ICP v2.1 KC documentation are reproduced in the following table: